 Run;

-To see the number of observations having a missing value for the classification variable, us the
+Use the MISSING option in PROC MEANS to see the number of observations having a missing value for the classification variable.

 data class;